 • Exhibit, loan, or sell any of the works to institutions, such as museums, art centers, foundations, parks, galleries, or schools which will show the Works making them also available or viewing and study by students, art history scholars, and the general public.

-• Awarding an annual grant and/or internship to a deserving artist who, within the determination of the Board of Directors, will make a difference in the world through their art or who is under-recognized, handicapped, or has suffered some hardship and exhibits promise and dedication through their art.
+• Awarding an annual grant and/or internship to a deserving female sculptor who, within the determination of the Board of Directors, will make a difference in the world through her art or who is under-recognized, handicapped, or has suffered some hardship and exhibits promise and dedication through her art.

 • Store, insure, conserve, catalog, restore, repair, copyright, and make additional variants and additions of and to otherwise maintain the works.